crownengine/crown/docs/getting_started/basic_concepts.rst

 Basic Concepts
 ==============

-This page describes basic concepts and terminology commonly used when working with Crown.
+This page introduces the basic concepts and terminology used when working with Crown.

 .. _project:

 Project
 -------

-A project in Crown is a folder that contains all the resources that describe your game.
-Resources are plain-text files (with some exceptions) identified by their relative path (to the project's root).
+In Crown, a project is a folder that contains every resource used to describe your game.
+These resources are mostly plain-text files, with a few exceptions for inherently binary resources, such as textures and sounds.

-You are free to organize resources in a project however you like.
-However, to avoid confusion it is recommended to put units in their own folder because they often consist of multiple files (e.g. a resource for a tree may consist of a ``tree.unit``, ``tree.material`` and ``tree.lua`` files).
+Except for a few special files, resources can be arranged freely within a Crown project.

 Resource paths and names
 ------------------------

-All paths in Crown are unix-style (forward slashes).
-Only canonical/normalized paths are allowed.
+Resources are identified by their paths relative to the project root, with the file extension omitted.
+Crown uses Unix-style paths with forward slashes (``/``).

-Resources in a project are identified by their relative path to the project's folder, without extension.
+For example, the unit at path ``units/player/player.unit`` is identified by name as ``units/player/player``.

-For example, to refer to the unit named "units/player/player.unit" you will use the string "units/player/player".
+All resource paths must be canonical and normalized, strings such as ``units/../units/player/player`` or ``units\\player\\player`` are invalid resource names.

 Unit and Components
 -------------------